BinkyToo/MagnetoAeolianDynamophone/protocolspecs.md

-Specifications- for broadcast commands to note-playing slave devices
+Specifications for broadcast commands to note-playing slave devices
 ===

 Electrical